What Is a Permalink? Everything You Need to Know

 How to Create a Custom Permalink in WordPress

-If you want to have a custom permalink, you need to change the permalink settings.
+If you want to have a custom permalink structure, you need to change the permalink settings.
 Follow the guide below to do so:

 - Access your WordPress dashboard.